Children of Uganda

 Donate Now to Children of Uganda

-Your donation can help us make a difference.
+Your donation of any amount will help us make a difference.
 Your donation will provide:

 Work directly with the children in orphanages in Uganda or help raise awareness in your own community.
 Some internships available on occasion.